omar-florez/scratch_mlp/docs/index.md

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/all_3neurons_lr_0.003_reg_0.0.gif){:height="800px"}

-Having now **50 neurons** in the hidden layer notably increases model's power to learn **complex decision boundaries**.
+Having  **50 neurons** in the hidden layer notably increases model's power to learn **complex decision boundaries**.
-This coud not only produce more accurate results, but also **exploiting gradients** too large that cannot be stored in a floating numerical variable (steps > 90).
-When large gradients multiply weights during backpropagation, they generated quite large new weight values.
-This is why the **Loss value suddenly increases** during the last steps of the training as the **regularization component** of the Loss function compute the **squared weight values**.
+This coud not only produce more accurate results, but also **exploiting gradients** too large that cannot be stored as a floating numerical variable (steps > 90).
+When large gradients multiply weights during backpropagation, they generated quite large updated weights.
+This is why the **Loss value suddenly increases** during the last steps of the training as the **regularization component** of the Loss function computes the **squared weight values** (sum(W^2)/2N).
-This could be avoid by having a policy to reduce the learning rate over time.
-Or having a stronger regularization, maybe L1 instead of L2. **Exploiding** and **vanishing gradients** are interesting phenomenons that we will devote an entire analysis later.
+This could be avoid by having a policy that reduces the learning rate over time.
+Or having a stronger regularization, maybe L1 instead of L2. **Exploiding** and **vanishing gradients** are interesting phenomenons and we will devote an entire analysis later.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/all_50neurons_lr_0.003_reg_0.0001.gif){:height="800px"}